-Jjapaguri (짜파 구리) is a very particular Korean dish that has become famous thanks to the beautiful film Parasite (기생충), winner of four Academy Awards and which has finally brought South Korean cinema into history.
+Jjapaguri (짜파 구리) or Ramdon is a very particular Korean dish that has become famous thanks to the beautiful film Parasite (기생충), winner of four Academy Awards and which has finally brought South Korean cinema into history.

 The feature film talks about an extremely poor family that manages to infiltrate the life of an incredibly wealthy family, portraying an extremely classy current society and revealing the impossibility of changing status, with crudeness and extreme sarcasm.

-This dish is prepared in the home of the wealthy family, made with the union of two cheap instant ramyuns and Hanwoo (한우) beef, considered in Korea to be very expensive.
+This dish is prepared in the home of the wealthy family, made with the union of two cheap instant ramyun and Hanwoo (한우) beef, considered in Korea to be very expensive.
 With this subtle device, director Bong Joon-ho has shown how the upper classes manage to make a substantially low-alloy product noble and fashionable.

 In reality, however, this dish was born in 2013 when it was first shown on a TV show.